-Magnificent Bastard: In the face of everything, even her minions' stupidity, Maleficent always somehow manages to get ahead.
+Magnificent Bitch: In the face of everything, even her minions' stupidity, Maleficent always somehow manages to get ahead.

 Moment Of Awesome: For how nightmarish Maleficent's dragon form is, it makes Prince Phillip's takedown of her one of the greatest moments of the Disney animated canon.

 Older Than They Think: Much of the music and songs were heavily borrowed from Tchaikovsky's music for the ballet of the same name.
 For instance, "Once Upon a Dream", the movie's most notable song?
 Boom.
 In some parts, it's actually taken a step further: some parts of the movie's incidental music actually use movements from Tchaikovsky's original ballet with slight reorchestrations in some places!
 One of the most prominent examples is the use of Puss in Boots and the White Cat as the music with which Aurora pricks her finger.